How does a credit card work?

 How does a credit card work?
 Do I have to pay my credit card bill all at once or can I pay it over time?
 I want to get a credit card so I need to know.

-Shopping for the credit card that best fits your needs is smart, and I want to congratulate you.
+Figuring out how a credit card works and how it best fits your needs is smart.
 Generally speaking, credit cards can be paid in full or you can carry a balance depending on the credit offer you choose to accept and your credit history.
 A few card products allow the convenience of charging purchases, but require that the balance be paid in full each month.

 From your question, I'm guessing you haven't dealt with credit cards before.
 So I assume you're a credit card rookie, and you need basic information.
 Happy to help!
 Here it is: